Methadone Uses & Maintenance

 Though many in the drug treatment industry feel Methadone is the answer in treating addiction to heroin and other opiates, it has been controversial and politically polarizing.
 In 2006, the FDA issued a public health alert about the dangers of Methadone.
 It urged users to follow doctors’ advice and not take more than prescribed.
 And it called on doctors to be cautious when dolling out prescriptions.
 Some argue that Methadone clinics, where addicts go for treatment, just prolong the addiction.
 Others say they give addicts a chance to become productive members of society again.
 And some in the law enforcement community look at clinics from the perspective of the often-tragic overdoses by patients.
 Others argue it helps control the spread of infectious diseases like HIV and hepatitis, spread through intravenous use.

 Tolerance and dependence to Methadone can take hold quickly.
 While it may be ideal for maintenance, it is not the ideal treatment for users looking to become completely opiate free.
-Withdrawal symptoms with Methadone are considered less severe than with morphine or heroin but last longer, sometimes 2 weeks to 6 months.
+Methadone withdrawal symptoms are considered more severe than other opiates as morphine or heroin and it could last much longer, sometimes even 4 to weeks to 16 weeks.

-Lightheadedness, sneezing, vomiting, delusions, paranoia, elevated blood pressure, suicidal ideation, nausea, diarrhea, fever, chills, aches and pain, tremors, depression, prolonged insomnia, delirium, hallucinations, agitation and anxiety.
+Sneezing, vomiting, delusions, paranoia, elevated blood pressure, suicidal idealization, nausea, diarrhea, fever, chills, aches and pain, tremors, depression, prolonged insomnia, delirium, hallucinations, agitation and anxiety.

 - Tolerance, dependence, withdrawal